Search

 Knowing how integral activism is to me and my work, giving back to various charities is an important part of my business model.
 I’m not afraid to speak my mind on political issues, as art has always been a medium for advocating social change.
 Seeing as my body doesn’t allow me to participate in marches and things of that ilk, I firmly stand behind art as activism.

-To help customers and clients find the original artwork or commission of their dreams -- their Missing Link.
+We strive to help customers and clients find the original artwork or commission of their dreams -- their Missing Link.

 We value diversity, quality, customer commitment, and inspiring change -- all while not taking life *too* seriously.

-To be a source of quality original artwork with an underlying voice for positive change -- be it in the government or on your living room wall.
+Our vision is to be a source of quality original artwork with an underlying voice for positive change -- be it in the government or on your living room wall.

 Other Places to Shop Missing Link Artistry